Kiveo/Kiveo.github.io/_posts/2018-10-15-resolving_javascript_promises.markdown

 });
 ```

 <p>Now some definition and terminology: A promise is an object that may produce a value, some time in the future.
 Of note is that promises allow for a synchronous handling of an asychronous action, such as api calls.
 The value returned may be a *resolved* value, or a *rejected* value (the cause of the rejection, such as an error).
-These returned values can then be handled by callback functions.
-Have you ever seen a `.then`?
-Stuff like that. </p>
+These returned values can then be handled by callback functions.</p>

 <p>A promise has 3 possible "states". </p>
 1. It may be *fulfilled*. <br/>